-Children are welcomed in worship and our late service features some special children’s programming, including Children’s Church during the sermon and a sending song at the end of the service when children are invited forward to dance and play simple rhythm instruments.
+Children are welcomed in worship and our service features some special children’s programming, including a Children’s Sermon, Children’s Church during the regular sermon, and opportunities throughout the service for children to engage in their own special way.
 Children’s Worship Help Bags are available which contain paper, pencils, crayons and other items to keep hands quiet but busy.
 To encourage our children to listen to the sermon, ushers at the entry to the worship space also have children’s bulletins available upon request.
 A nursery for children age 0-3 is available at both services on Sunday and during Faith Formation Hour.

 St. Luke’s is located north of Grand Rapids in Plainfield Township on the NE corner of the East Beltline and Four Mile Road, across from Robinette’s.